Our ESG+R Objectives

 - Evaluate portfolio approach on climate risk analysis that aligns with recognized industry standards such as TCFD reporting framework.

 Environmental, Social and Governance (ESG) managers may take into consideration factors beyond traditional financial information to select securities, which could result in relative investment performance deviating from other strategies or broad market benchmarks, depending on whether such sectors or investments are in or out of favor in the market.
+An independent third-party is engaged on an annual basis to provide assurance verification on the GHG emission data being collected and reported.
 Further, ESG strategies may rely on certain values-based criteria to eliminate exposures found in similar strategies or broad market benchmarks, which could also result in relative investment performance deviating.

 Social